koen-aerts/potdroneflightparser/README.md

 Likewise, any other virus scanner could flag a false positive on any binary you download from the Internet.
 You should be able to tell your scanner to ignore the warning.
 If you are unsure, you may be able to upload the contents of the "Flight Data Viewer" directory under "C:\Program Files (x86)" to your virus scanner website and ask for it to be whitelisted.
 They will analyse the app and whitelist it if deemed safe.

 ## From Source
-If you don't have MacOS or Windows, you can run the application directly on almost any other platform that supports Python.
+If you don't have MacOS, Windows or an Android device, you can run the application directly on almost any other platform that supports Python.

 First, you need to [install Python](<https://www.python.org/downloads/> "Download Python") on your platform.
 Version 3.11 or greater is recommended.